Nursing

 NURS 149.
 Mental Health Nursing

 This course will allow the nursing student to develop skills necessary to provide nursing care for clients with mental health problems in various health care settings including: common mental health disorders, psychosocial dysfunction, psychosocial safety/substance abuse issues, violence, suicide, restraints, developmental age related pathophysiology, psychopharmacology, cultural/religious considerations, grief/loss, promotion of mental health, and therapeutic communication.
-Selected clinical learning experiences in the simulation lab, acute care, and community settings will allow the student to develop ability to develop: proficiency in performance of nursing skills, collaborative skills with clients, families, peers and health care team members, care planning skills related to patient actual, psychosocial, and potential problems in the delivery of total nursing care to meet needs of one client across the life span with acute/chronic mental health needs.
-Students must be concurrently enrolled in both the lecture and lab sections of this course.
 Students must be admitted into the Nursing Program in order to enroll in the course.
-Restricted to: NUR majors.
-Restricted to: Community Colleges only.
+Restricted to: Nursing Majors and Community Colleges only.

 Learning Outcomes

-2. Communicate with other members of the healthcare team to establish a plan to meet the needs of individuals, including commonly occurring chronic and acute health care problems throughout the lifespan as measured by: a.
-Locate significant information to report to other disciplines; b.
-Select resources that provide continuity of care related to selected course topics; c.
-Apply the principles of delegation to selected course topics.
+- Communicate with other members of the healthcare team to establish a plan to meet the needs of individuals, including commonly occurring chronic and acute health care problems throughout the lifespan.

-4. Demonstrate adherence to policies, procedures, and standards of care for the provision of care in healthcare delivery systems as measured by: a.
-Give examples of policies, procedures, and standards of care related to selected course topics.
+- Demonstrate adherence to policies, procedures, and standards of care for the provision of care in healthcare delivery systems.

-5. Apply strategies to reduce the risk of harm to self or others while providing professional nursing care as measured by: a.
-Identify variations in psychosocial integrity related to selected course topics; b.
-Apply nursing interventions to reduce risk of harm related to selected course topics.
+- Apply strategies to reduce the risk of harm to self or others while providing professional nursing care.

-6. Utilize varied communication technologies, electronic healthcare databases, and electronic health records to plan nursing care for patients with chronic illnesses across the lifespan as measured by: a.
-Discuss available technology for delivery of nursing care related to selected mental health topics.
+- Utilize varied communication technologies, electronic healthcare databases, and electronic health records to plan nursing care for patients with chronic illnesses across the lifespan.

 NURS 201.
 Special Topics